In Search of Global 21-cm Signal using Artificial Neural Network in light of ARCADE 2: Introduction

-This work is organised as follows: In section (\ref{The Global 21cm Signal}) briefly introduces the global 21-cm signal and excess background radiation.
-Section (\ref{Evolution of Gas Temperature}), the evolution of the IGM temperature and the importance of IGM heating due to the radio background mediated by Ly$\alpha$ radiation from first stars in excess background radiation.
-In section (\ref{Generating the global 21-cm Signal} - \ref{Foreground modelling}), construction of the global 21-cm signal and foreground along with the corresponding associated parameters.
-In section (\ref{ANN}), we briefly introduce the ANNs, construction of training and prediction data sets.
-In section (\ref{Result}), we estimate the IGM parameters from noisy data.
-Section (\ref{summary}) includes a summary, conclusion and outlook.
+This work is organised as follows: Section \eqref{The Global 21cm Signal} briefly introduces the global 21-cm signal and excess background radiation from ARCADE 2.
+Section \eqref{Evolution of Gas Temperature}, the evolution of the IGM temperature in the presence of star formation.
+Section \eqref{Generating the global 21-cm Signal}-\eqref{Foreground modelling} represents the construction of the global 21-cm and foreground signals in the presence of ionospheric distortion and defined antenna temperature.
+In section \eqref{MCMC_section}, we deploy Markov chain Monte Carlo analysis on the antenna temperature to extract the foreground and 21-cm signal signal.
+In section \eqref{ANN}, we briefly introduce the ANNs, construction of training and prediction data sets.
+In section \eqref{Result}, we estimate the $T_{21}$ parameters from the antenna temperature, which includes ionospheric distortion.
+Section \eqref{summary} includes a summary, conclusion and outlook.

-\section{The Global 21-cm Signal}
+\section{The global 21-cm signal}

-The hyperfine transition between 1S singlet\,$(n_0)$\, and triplet\,$(n_1)$\, states in a neutral hydrogen atom (HI) occur due to the interaction of proton and electron spin.
-The relative number density of neutral hydrogen in triplet and singlet states is characterized by spin temperature\,$(T_s)$\,
+The hyperfine transition between singlet\,$(F=0)$\, and triplet\,$(F=1)$\, states in a neutral hydrogen atom (HI) occur due to the interaction of proton and electron spin.
+The relative number density of neutral hydrogen in triplet $(n_1)$ and singlet $(n_0)$ states is characterized by spin temperature\,$(T_s)$\,

 where, $g_1=3$\,, $g_0=1$\,denotes statistical weight of the respective states,\, $\nu_{21}=1420$\,MHz is frequency of the photon, and \,$T_{*} = 2\pi\nu_{21}$\,.
-The global 21-cm signal $(\text{T}_{21})$, measured relative to the cosmic background radiation (\cite{Pritchard:2011xb,Furlanetto:2006fs, Mesinger:2010ne, Mesinger:2007pd}) is given by:
+The global 21-cm signal $(\text{T}_{21})$, measured relative to the cosmic background radiation \cite{Furlanetto:2006fs,Mesinger:2007pd, Mesinger:2010ne, Pritchard:2011xb} is given by: